-- School visits and visitors are organised, where possible, to enhance and extend learning; - There is a music display in the school hall which shows photographs of our children enjoying learning about/playing music to promote and celebrate music in the school; - The 'Clubs and Competitions' display board in the children's corridor and the 'Community Events' display in the school entrance area also celebrate the events and achievements of individual or groups of children via photos and labels; - We showcase the children's talent and progress during events and concerts during the year, eg. our Christmas Carol Service, Nativity, class performances.
+- · School visits and visitors are organised, where possible, to enhance and extend learning; - There is a music display in the school hall which shows photographs of our children enjoying learning about/playing music to promote and celebrate music in the school; - The 'Clubs and Competitions' display board in the children's corridor and the 'Community Events' display in the school entrance area also celebrate the events and achievements of individual or groups of children via photos and labels; - A choir club takes place weekly for children in Years 1-6, led by a qualified music teacher. - We showcase the children's talent and progress during events and concerts during the year, eg. our Christmas Carol Service, Nativity, class performances.